pmdevita/XPS15-7590-Hackintosh/README.md

-# Dell XPS15 7590 Hackintosh
+# Dell XPS15 7590 Hackintosh (Clover/10.15)

-CloverEFI config/DSDT/kexts for running MacOS on the Dell XPS 15 7590
+CloverEFI config/DSDT/kexts for running MacOS on the Dell XPS 15 7590.
+Check the other branch for the work on moving to OpenCore and macOS 11.
+This branch is going to stop being supported as soon as OC/11 is working.

 Huge thanks to [daliansky](https://github.com/daliansky) who did most of the legwork here.
 I also redid several of the SSDTs to double check his work but I came up with pretty much the same things he did.

+I occasionally update this repo with fixes and new drivers that I have tested so check back every few months.
+You can see what I've changed recently in the [commit log](https://github.com/pmdevita/XPS15-7590-Hackintosh/commits/master)

 ## System Configuration